wessenstam/gts21/karbon/day-2/day-2.rst

 Grafana
 ^^^^^^^

-Grafana (http://www.grafana.com)is a open source application that can vizualize multiple sources.
+Grafana (http://www.grafana.com) is a open source application that can vizualize multiple sources.
 Prometheus being one of them.
 This part of the workshop is where we will:

 - Deploy Grafana
 - Use Traefik to open the Grafana UI to the external world